mocodes0/mocodes0/README.md

 - 💻 Diploma in Web Development, Lighthouse Labs Inc.
 - 🎓 Bachelor of Business Administration, University of Guelph Humber
 - 💼 Several years of IT experience, Technical Support and Troubleshooting Hardware and Software
-- 👨🏻‍💻 Starting a new career as a Full Stack Developer
+- 👨🏻‍💻 Starting a new career as a Full Stack Developer.
+Currently looking for fullstack, front-end or UI/UX positions where I can continue to learn and develop my skills.

 ## 📚 My Tech Stack
 ### Languages